 Optogenetics Featured In Hackaday

 “Cort Thompson is working with fruit flies genetically modified so a neuron will activate when they’re exposed to a specific pulse of light.
-It’s called optogenetics, and [Cort] has a few of these guys who have an ‘I’m tasting something sweet’ neuron activated when exposed to a pulse of red light”.
+It’s called optogenetics, and [Cort] has a few of these guys who have an ‘I’m tasting something sweet’ neuron activated when exposed to a pulse of red light.”
 Read the full article here

 RoboScorpion Featured in Popular Mechanics

 “Backyard Brains, a small Michigan-based company dedicated to spreading the word about neuroscience, has been running surgical experiments on these deadly arachnids for the past two months, using electrical current to induce them to strike.
-Dylan Miller, a summer intern working the project, insists it’s the first time that an electrical current has ever been used to remotely induce a scorpion to strike with its pedipalps (claws) and tail”.
+Dylan Miller, a summer intern working the project, insists it’s the first time that an electrical current has ever been used to remotely induce a scorpion to strike with its pedipalps (claws) and tail.”
 Read the full article here.

-Listen to a testimony from a former intern:
+Here’s some testimony from a former Fellow:

-This year’s projects will be our most interesting and exciting ones yet.
+This year’s projects will be our most interesting and exciting ones yet!

-Become a BYB Research Fellow in 2017, and help start the neuro-revolution!
+Become a BYB Research Fellow in 2018, and help start the neuro-revolution!

 You will be located at the Backyard Brains headquarters in downtown Ann Arbor (map).
-You will also be working out of our MakerSpace lab called “All Hands Active”.
+You will also be working out of our MakerSpace lab called “All Hands Active.”

 How much are the interns paid?